 Do I need a sitemap with WordPress?

-Most likely?
+Talking about 99.99% of WordPress sites?
 No. WordPress does not benefit from sitemaps much.
 Let’s go over the benefits of the sitemap again, so that you can decide you need one.

 Discovering all pages: When you start with WordPress, you won’t accumulate hundreds of pages instantly.
 You’d probably write at most one blog post a day (perhaps, you feel jazzy and publish an about page) — something which with search engines can easily keep up.